Moneycontrol PRO

 First Tick: Top global cues to watch in today’s trade

-The Foreign Institutional Investors (FIIs) extended their selling on second day as they sold of Rs 3150 crore on October 30.
-However, the Domestic Institutional Investors (DIIs) continued their buying on sixth consecutive session as they bought equities of Rs 2577 crore on the same day.
+The Foreign Institutional Investors (FIIs) extended their buying on second consecutive day on November 20 as they purchased equities of Rs 283 crore, while Domestic Institutional Investors (DIIs) bought equities of Rs 824 crore, on the same day.

 BUSINESS